 Tony Figueira

-Figueira was well-known for founding Studio 77, a photographic studio which he started in 2004 with colleague and friend Hans Rack, before being run independently until 2015 in Windhoek and then in Swakopmund until 2017.
-Figueira’s success in his career in photography was showcased by a series of awards and exhibitions which throughout the years depicted the beauty and intricacy of the human experience, the pre and post independence struggle for freedom and justice in Namibia and her neighbours, as well as the contrastingly beautiful Namibian landscape and wildlife.
-His exhibitions have travelled from Windhoek to Swakopmund, Grahamstown, Cape Town, Johannesburg, Lubango, Lisbon, Norway and Denmark.
+Figueira was renowned for founding Studio 77, a photographic studio he established in 2004 with his friend and colleague Hans Rack.
+The studio operated in Windhoek until 2015 and then in Swakopmund until 2017.
+His photographic career earned him numerous awards and recognition, with his work offering a deep exploration of the human experience, the pre- and post-independence struggle for freedom and justice in Namibia and her neighbouring countries, as well as the breathtaking beauty of the Namibian landscape and wildlife.

 Collections: National Art Gallery of Namibia, Collection of the government of the Republic of Namibia, Independence Memorial Museum (Namibia), Private Collections: Namibia, South Africa, UK, Germany, USA, France, Sweden